Aliases for CPTP Gene

 GeneCards Summary for CPTP Gene

 CPTP (Ceramide-1-Phosphate Transfer Protein) is a Protein Coding gene.
-Diseases associated with CPTP include Ovarian Squamous Cell Carcinoma.
-Among its related pathways are Metabolism and Sphingolipid metabolism.
+Diseases associated with CPTP include Coffin-Siris Syndrome 1.
+Among its related pathways are Sphingolipid metabolism and Metabolism.
 Gene Ontology (GO) annotations related to this gene include phospholipid binding and glycolipid binding.
 An important paralog of this gene is GLTPD2.